-- Images are recorded with the same file number to card 1 and 2. - The number of shots available as shown in the viewfinder and on the Quick Control screen is for the card with less free space. - See Folder Settings for details on [Folder] in [♥: Record func +card/folder sel.].
+- Images are recorded with the same file number to card 1 and 2. - The number of shots available as shown in the viewfinder and on the Quick Control screen is for the card with less free space. - [Card full] is displayed when one of the cards becomes full, and shooting is no longer possible.
+To continue shooting, either replace the card or set [Rec options] to [Standard] and select the card with free space. - See Folder Settings for details on [Folder] in [♥: Record func +card/folder sel.].